fecampos/hydrostatic_pressure/README.md

-# fortran Hydrostatic Pressure from a stratified fluid
+# fortran Hydrostatic Pressure in a stratified fluid
 This library contains Fortran scripts to compute pressure using density and the hydrostatic approximation.

 **References**